cucumber/docs/content/cucumber/state.md

 polyglot: false
 ---

-It's important to prevent state created by one Scenario from leaking into others.
+It's important to prevent state created by one scenario from leaking into others.
 Leaking state makes your Scenarios brittle, and difficult to run in isolation.

 * Avoid using global or static variables.

-* Make sure you clean your database between Scenarios.
+* Make sure you clean your database between scenarios.

 # Sharing state between steps

-It's possible to store object state in variables inside your Step Definitions.
+It's possible to store object state in variables inside your step definitions.

 {{% note "Be careful with state"%}}
 State can make your steps more tightly coupled and harder to reuse.
 {{% /note %}}

 ## Dependency Injection in Java
-If your programming language is Java you will be writing glue code ([Step Definitions](/cucumber/#step-definitions) and [Hooks](/cucumber/#hooks)) in plain old Java classes.
+If your programming language is Java, you will be writing glue code ([step definitions](/cucumber/#step-definitions) and [hooks](/cucumber/#hooks)) in plain old Java classes.

-Cucumber will create a new instance of each of your glue code classes before each Scenario.
+Cucumber will create a new instance of each of your glue code classes before each scenario.

 If all of your glue code classes have an empty constructor, you don’t need anything else.
-However, most projects will benefit from a Dependency Injection module to organize your code better and to share state between Step Definitions.
+However, most projects will benefit from a dependency injection (DI) module to organize your code better and to share state between step definitions.

-The available Dependency Injection modules are:
+The available dependency injection modules are:

-- [PicoContainer](#picocontainer) (The recommended one if your application doesn't use another DI container)
+- [PicoContainer](#picocontainer) (The recommended one if your application doesn't use another DI module)
 - [Spring](#spring)
 - [Guice](#guice)
 - [OpenEJB](#openejb)